 What Do Pantsing And Plotting Mean?

-“Pantsing” comes from the expression “fly by the seat of your pants.”
-If means to be making your story up as you go, and finding out what’s going to happen along the way.
+“Pantsing” comes from “fly by the seat of your pants”.
+It means to be making your story up as you go.
+Finding out what’s going to happen along the way.

-“Plotting” is where before you start writing, you work out who you characters are, key events in the story, what page count you’re aiming for etc in advance, and then you follow that plan as you work.
+“Plotting” is where before you start writing, you work out your story.
+Who you characters are, key events in the story, what page count you’re aiming for etc in advance.
+Then you follow that plan as you work.

 Being A Pantser Or A Plotter

-My writing partner Jonathan McKinney is more of a plotter, but still has elements of pantser about his style, whereas I am predominantly a pantser, but I have elements of plotter.
+For the pantsing vs plotting debate in my life, my writing partner and I have slightly different approaches.
+Jonathan McKinney is more of a plotter, but still has elements of pantser about his style.
+Whereas I am predominantly a pantser, but I have elements of plotter.

 I think most writers exist somewhere on the spectrum rather than being entirely one or the other.

 The reason I am mostly a pantser is because I like to be free.
-I get ideas all the time, and I feel like if I plot too heavily in advance, I won’t be free to let those ideas grow.
-Sometimes I’ll follow a path down an idea I get when I’m writing, which if I was following a pre-conceived plot I would avoid because it’s an unexpected turn to take, and I would miss out on something that’s actually really incredible and worth including.
+I get ideas all the time.
+I feel like if I plot too heavily in advance, I won’t be free to let those ideas grow.
+Sometimes I’ll follow a path down an idea I get when I’m writing, which if I was following a pre-conceived plot I would avoid because it’s an unexpected turn to take.
+I would miss out on something that’s actually really incredible and worth including.